KhronosGroup/glTF-Asset-Generator/Output/Compatibility/README.md

+These models are intended to test flagging a model as backwards compatible within glTF 2, as well as requiring a specific version or extension.

 Model 00 is a control model with minimal properties set, as usual.

 Model 01 has a `light` object at the root level that isn't in the glTF 2.0 specification,